Bloomberg-Beta/Manual/3 - Criteria for investing.md

 *Need all of the below*
 ##### Founder(s) and team
 + Trustworthy (e.g., will tell us when things are even a little broken)
-+ Can raise more money or get business to profitability
 + Capable of building a diverse team and an inclusive culture
 + Background check conducted, any issues discussed
 + Can articulate [what they want to prove next](https://also.roybahat.com/instead-of-a-business-plan-write-a-thesis-plan-6de9de59daaf), and why